- The holidays are traditional times for giving.

 I will be giving back by volunteering with and donating to Rescue a Golden of Arizona.
 As the former President, this charity is close to my heart.
 I have intimate knowledge and understanding of why it is so important to help animals, after all, they can’t help themselves. – Heather Marcom, Sr. Director, Talent Acquisition

 I feel very blessed that I am in a position to help others.
 I am going to make a donation to the Valley of the Sun United Way.
-My donation will be doubled by Freedom Financial, making an even a greater impact. – Loretta O’Donnell, Sr. Recruiter
+My donation will be doubled by Freedom, making an even greater impact. – Loretta O’Donnell, Sr. Recruiter

 This year I will be financially supporting the World Central Kitchen which provides over 250,000 fresh meals each day to those without consistent access to food.
 If you happen to be tight on money this year, but still want to help your community, consider donating anything you no longer need like kitchen items, books, clothes, or furniture. – Jordan Figueroa, Client Services Coach